-PROCEDURE FOR RECEIVING ACADEMY OF GENERAL DENTISTRY AND STATE CREDIT FOR DVDS
+PROCEDURE FOR RECEIVING CE CREDIT FOR VIDEO COURSES

-- Complete the enclosed Post-Test.
-For each CE Video Purchased, one test is included.
-If additional tests are needed, the following fees will apply: \$25 per test for 1 additional dentist; \$10 per test for each auxiliary (dental assistants, hygienists, lab technicians - no limit on auxiliary tests).
-Fees can be paid either by check or credit card when tests are submitted to Practical Clinical Courses. - Complete the demographic information located at the end of the test.
-Type of Credit: - a.
-If the applicant selects "State," PCC will send a certificate of verification to the applicant.
-The applicant must then submit this certificate to his/her state board to obtain credit. - b.
-If the applicant selects "AGD," PCC will submit credit information to the Academy of General Dentistry and confirmation to the applicant that it has been submitted.
-(The applicant may check their AGD transcript for verification - please allow 30 days.) - c.
-If the applicant selects "Both," PCC will complete a. & b. above. - Return the Post-Test portion via mail, fax, or email.
-Our contact information is as follows: 3.
+- 1. Complete the enclosed Post-Test.\ For each CE Video Purchased, one complimentary test is included.
+Additional tests are \$35/person per test.
+Fees can be paid by check or with a credit card when submitting tests to Practical Clinical Courses.
+If more than 10 CE tests are required per video, please contact us at 800-223-6569. - 2.
+Complete the demographic information located at the end of the test.

+Type of Credit:

+- a.
+If the applicant selects "State," PCC will issue a certificate of verification to the applicant.
+The applicant must then submit this certificate to their state board to obtain credit. - b.
+If the applicant selects "AGD," PCC will submit credit information to the Academy of General Dentistry and confirmation to the applicant that it has been submitted (the applicant may check their AGD transcript for verification please allow 30 days). - c.
+If the applicant selects "Both," PCC will complete a. & b. above. - 3.
+Return the Post-Test portion via mail, fax, or email.
+Our contact information is as follows:

-Practical Clinical Courses 3707 N Canyon Road Suite 3D Provo, UT 84604 Fax: (801) 226-8637 info@pccdental.com
+Practical Clinical Courses 3707 N Canyon Road Suite 3D Provo, UT 84604 Fax: (801) 226-8637 cetests@pccdental.com

-Practical Clinical Courses will correct the Post-Test.
+4. Practical Clinical Courses will correct the Post-Test.
 Passing scores are 70% or higher.

-TO OBTAIN CE CREDIT ONLINE: Login or create an account on www.pccdental.com and select "My CE Tests" from the left-side menu.
+\TO OBTAIN CE CREDIT ONLINE: Login or create an account on www.pccdental.com and select "My CE Tests" from the left-side menu.
 Click on the video title to take the test online.
 RESULTS ARE IMMEDIATE.
 Missing the test?
-Contact us at 800-223-6569 during our business hours of 7:00 a.m. - 5:00 p.m.
+Contact us at 800-223-6569 during our business hours of 7:00 a.m. - 4:00 p.m.
 MST to add it to your account.